GreenDelta/openLCA2-manual/src/aggregation.md

 ![](./media/partial_terminated_process.png)
 _Screenshot from openLCA showing partially terminated process_

+In all cases, GreenDelta is happy to provide support for extracting and sharing LCA data using openLCA.

 ## Data Aggregation in openLCA

 To perform data aggregation in openLCA, there are several ways.
 However, the fastest is to calculate the results of your product system and save them as a novel system process by clicking the "Save results as..." button in the "General information" tab of the results window [see process chapter](./res_analysis/analysis.md):